 - A tower lamp provides diffuse ambient lighting.
 It’s built on a long metal frame and almost completely covered with a translucent shade.
-Available in a range of styles, from Chinese-inspired lanterns to sculptural forms and textured materials, this type of lamp works well in corners as well as in contemporary settings.
+Available in a range of styles, from Chinese-inspired lanterns to sculptural forms and textured materials, this type of lamp works well in corners as well as displayed prominently in contemporary settings.

 - An arched lamp, named for its curved shaft, ends in a single luminous shade.
 The lamp head may be covered in metal or fabric, but the effect is gentle, organic, and great for shedding light over a big sofa.

 What to Consider When Choosing the Best Floor Lamp

 The floor lamp you choose needs to work for your room and your lifestyle.
 Whether you wish to illuminate a dark corner or shed some light on a favorite reading nook, here are some of the most important qualities to consider before deciding on a new floor lamp.

 The intended use is an important consideration.
 There are three basic uses for floor lamps: task lighting, ambient lighting, and accent lighting.